Home » Tools » Home Construction » The Best Trim Installation Tools For DIY or Pro

 The trim nailer will be the centerpiece of your trim installation tools.

-Start with a bad nail gun and you’ll have a frustrating time installing the trim.
+Start with a lousy nail gun, and you’ll have difficulty installing the trim.

 Key features to look for:

-• I prefer an 18-gauge nail gun as the holes it leaves are smaller.
-However, on larger base trim I’ll sometimes revert to a larger diameter 16-gauge nail gun.
+• I prefer an 18-gauge nail gun as the holes it leaves are more minor.
+However, on largerwider base trim, I’ll sometimes revert to a larger diameter 16-gauge nail gun.

 • Cordless is just easier and quieter than air powered